-MAT 211 Analytic Geometry and Calculus I 4 Semester Hours
+MAT 211 Analytic Geometry and Calculus I

 A study of analytic geometry of the line and circle, functions, limits and continuity, differentiation of algebraic and trigonometric functions, and applications of differentiation, antiderivatives, the definite integral, and the fundamental theorem of calculus.
-Prerequisite: MAT 121 (with a grade of C or higher) or placement.
+Prerequisite: MAT 121 (with a grade of C- or higher) or placement.
+Offered every fall and spring.

-MAT 221 Analytic Geometry and Calculus II 4 Semester Hours
+MAT 221 Analytic Geometry and Calculus II

 Applications of the integral, transcendental functions and their derivatives, introduction to differential equations, techniques of integration, improper integrals and indeterminate forms, and infinite series.
 Prerequisite: MAT 211 (with grade of C- or higher) or placement.
+Offered fall semester.

-MAT 231 Analytic Geometry and Calculus III 4 Semester Hours
+MAT 231 Analytic Geometry and Calculus III

 Calculus of several variables; plane and solid analytic geometry; parametric equations; vectors and vector functions; non-Cartesian coordinate systems; partial differentiation; multiple integration; and introduction to theorems of vector calculus.
-Prerequisite: MAT 221 (with grade of C- or higher).
+Prerequisite: MAT 221 (with grade of C or higher).
+Offered spring semester.